oneforawe/config-repo/config/emacs/README.md

 # emacs

-GNU Emacs, or Emacs, is a text editor that can run on many systems (including GNU/Linux, MacOS, and MS Windows), but was designed provide the GNU operating system with a powerful editor.
+GNU Emacs, or Emacs, is a very versatile and powerful text editor that can run on many systems (including GNU/Linux, MacOS, and MS Windows), but was designed provide the GNU operating system with a powerful editor.
+Enter `man emacs` in the shell for info on usage.
+For instance, to edit a file, such as `~/file.txt`, enter the program name (emacs) and the path to the file to be edited in the shell, `emacs ~/file.txt`, or navigate to the location of the file (in this case your home directory `~`) and execute using just the file name:

-For more info, see
+`emacs file.txt`.

+To learn more about emacs, you can enter `emacs` on its own in the shell, without referring to a file, and emacs provides a menu showing how to access help, the manual, a tutorial, etc.  In the shell you can also enter `info emacs` to see its info file.

+And for more info from the GNU website itself, see
   https://www.gnu.org/software/emacs